Pennsylvania sounds alarm on coronavirus vaccine hesitancy | Times Leader

 After months of demand outstripping supply, vaccines from Pfizer and Moderna are more readily available, and the Wolf administration said the challenge now is to assuage the concerns of people who are reluctant to get it.

 Gov. Tom Wolf and state health officials on Friday toured a community vaccination clinic in Hershey that had openings.
-In nearby Lebanon County, a mass vaccination clinic reported hundreds of available slots, something that might have been unthinkable weeks ago when providers were swamped with requests but didn’t have enough doses to give out.
+In nearby Lebanon County, a mass vaccination clinic reported something that might have been unthinkable weeks ago when providers were swamped with requests but didn’t have enough doses to give out.

 “The appointment availability does give us cause for concern because it’s indicative of hesitancy, which really is the challenge to come,” said Alison Beam, the state’s acting health secretary, who joined Wolf at a news conference.